 It can be observed from Fig. 8 that dark image corresponds to the pixel values close to zero, hence it can be seen from its histogram (refer Fig. 9) that most of the pixels are close to zero, resulting in a histogram towards the left side.

-Uniform image.
 For the third example, a uniform bright image is shown in Fig. 10.
-The image is well captured with uniform lighting condition.
+The image is well captured with uniform lighting conditions.

 By looking at the histogram in Fig. 11 it can be seen that for a good image it is nearly uniformly distributed.
-This means all the gray values have nearly equal contribution to create a good and clear image.
+This means all the gray values have nearly equal contributions to creating a good and clear image.

 So, if you want to capture an image of high quality, just look at the histogram of the image generated by the camera and try to adjust the lighting or position of the camera in such a way that the histogram is uniformly distributed.